Welcome to Armorial Gold

 CREEPER: Creeps up and down trees in a way a mountain climber scales mountains.
 When feeding, Creepers have a characteristic habit of starting at the base of a tree and working upward, always going around and around as though ascending a spiral staircase.
 Creepers are methodical in their hunt for food and bearers of this bird as an emblem reflect this trait.

-CRESCENT (or increscent): Said to signify one who has been enlightened and honoured by the gracious aspect of his sovereign; symbol of 'hope and greater glory'.
+CRESCENT (or increscent): Said to signify one who has been enlightened and honoured by the gracious aspect of his sovereign; also a symbol of 'hope and greater glory'.
+Knights returning from the Crusades introduced this Islamic symbol to heraldry and it has been used as a representative emblem ever since.
+The ancient Egyptians and many other cultures revered the moon.
+The crescent is used as a mark of cadency of the 2nd son (see cadency).

 CROSIER / Shepherd's Crook: The shepherd's watchfulness; Christian faith; pastoral authority; also Episcopal jurisdiction; service in the Crusades.